kshaffer/musicianshipResources/index.md

 [Using Variations Audio Timeliner.][VAT]
 [Adding a creative commons license to a blog post.][addCC]
 [Posting a blog link to Twitter.][linkToTwitter]
+[Creating a musical graphic and importing it into a text document.][createGraphic]

 # Performance #